 The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment states that all staff of BJJS must, immediately report any known or suspected act or allegation of sexual misconduct or retaliation to the administration through the appropriate chain of command.
+Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment states that all BJJS staff must immediately report any known or suspected act or allegation of sexual misconduct or retaliation to the administration through the appropriate chain of command.
 They must treat all reported incidents or prohibited conduct seriously and ensure that known or suspected acts or allegations of sexual misconduct are reported immediately and referred to the proper authorities.
 All staff, contractors, and volunteers are mandated by policy to report any knowledge of sexual abuse or harassment and any suspected retaliation.
-The policy further prohibits staff from revealing information regarding a sexual abuse report except of a need to know basis.
+The policy further prohibits staff from revealing information regarding a sexual abuse report except on a need-to-know basis.

-All staff members interviewed were aware that any knowledge, suspicion, or information regarding an incident of sexual abuse or sexual harassment, staff neglect or any violation of responsibilities that may have contributed to an incident or retaliation, must be reported to the ChildLine hotline.
+All staff members interviewed were aware that any knowledge, suspicion, or information regarding an incident of sexual abuse or sexual harassment, staff neglect, or any violation of responsibilities that may have contributed to an incident or retaliation, must be reported to the ChildLine hotline.
 All staff members interviewed were aware that they must immediately contact their supervisor to report the allegation to the ChildLine hotline.
 Interviews with staff members (including mental health and medical staff) confirmed they are aware of their obligations to protect the confidentiality of the information they obtain from a report of sexual abuse.